 You might have read some articles or seen headlines about a court upholding a ban on “assault rifles,” including the AR-15.
 Independent Program Attorneys at the law firm of Walker & Byington, PLLC have received many questions from members concerned that this ruling has made the AR-15 (and similar semi-automatic firearms) illegal “assault weapons” everywhere in the country.
 Is this the truth of the matter, or a case of media misinformation?

 It has been seven long years since the Supreme Court last heard a case dealing with the Second Amendment.
 However, with confirmation hearings for Judge Neil Gorsuch, there’s renewed hope that the nation’s high court will once again weigh in on one or more of the many cases having to do with our right to keep and bear arms.

 Texas Law Shield Independent Program Attorney Michele Byington talks about the pros and cons of Judge Neal Gorsuch’s nomination to the U.S. Supreme Court.
 Will he likely be a friend of the Second Amendment, or not?
+What has his record on gun issues involving the Second and Fourth Amendments been in the past?
 Click to watch the more-in-depth interview to find out.

 Senate Republicans held a Supreme Court seat vacant for the next president.
 Now that it’s President-elect Donald Trump and a Republican majority in the Senate, what happens next?

 A fifth liberal Justice could kill the individual right to bear arms.
 What does that mean to you?
 While the elections are still playing out, the Second Amendment as we know is hanging in the balance. if you don’t believe me or disagree, please read on.
 This may be the scariest article you read from now to the election.